decentralized-identity/linked-vp/spec/spec.md

 presentations are statically linked and published by the [holder][holder].
 Any entity that knows the [holder's][holder] DID is able to discover, access and verify the linked presentations without interaction between [holder][holder] and [verifier][verifier].
-This flow requires additional caution from the [holder][holder] to ensure the integrity, authenticity and currentness of linked presentations.
+This flow requires additional caution from the [holder][holder] to ensure the integrity, authenticity and timeliness of linked presentations.
 In addition to the security mechanisms of verifiable credentials and presentations [[VC-DATA-INTEGRITY]](#ref:VC-DATA-INTEGRITY) the `challenge` and `domain` search parameters in the linked presentation URL can help the [holder][holder] to increase the level of protection.